Cholstat

 Do not take a double dose to make up for the dose you missed.

-If you use too much CHOLSTAT
+If you take too much CHOLSTAT

 You should immediately: